justphemi/Sigma/README.md

 A: To combine Python's simplicity with C's performance.
 Most languages force you to choose between ease-of-use and speed.
 Sigma gives you both.

 **Q: Is Sigma production-ready?**
 A: Not yet.
-This is an early release (v0.1).
+This is an early release (v0.2).
 Use for learning, prototyping, and experimentation.

 **Q: Can I use Sigma for web development?**
 A: Not currently.
 Focus is on systems programming and CLI tools.
 Web support planned for v2.0.

 **Q: How does Sigma compare to Go/Rust/Zig?**
 A: Sigma is simpler.
 It's designed for people who find Go too verbose, Rust too complex, and just want to write fast code quickly.

+**Q: What makes Sigma different?**
+A: Clean syntax with `$` prefixed keywords, `.run()` function calls, `::` for object properties, and compiles to optimized C for maximum performance.

 ---